CyVerse-learning-materials/learning-materials-home/docs/ds/gocommands/data_management.md

     gocmd get --icat /iplant/home/myUser/dir /local/dir
     ```

-    This command uses iCAT as a transfer broker, which is useful when direct access to the resource server is unstable.
-It ensures reliable data transfer by routing through the iCAT server.
+    This command uses iCAT as a transfer broker.
+This is a default transfer method.

-8. **Download via resource server:**
+8. **Download via WebDAV (HTTP):**
     ```sh
-    gocmd get --redirect /iplant/home/myUser/dir /local/dir
+    gocmd get --webdav /iplant/home/myUser/dir /local/dir
     ```

-    This command bypasses the iCAT server for data transfer, directly accessing the specified resource server.
-It optimizes performance for large files by direct connection to the resource server.
+    This command uses WebDAV (HTTP) as a transfer protocol.
+It is particularly useful when data transfer over port 1247 is unstable or restricted by a firewall.

 9. **Download with wildcard:**
     ```sh